GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 developers pin the certificate authority issuer, public keys, or even end-entity certificates of their choice.
 Clients connecting to that server will treat all other certificates as invalid and refuse to make an HTTPS connection.
-The hope is that this renders person-in-the-middle attacks impossible, so platform-specific apps are more "secure" than Web apps, where traffic can easily be sniffed with browser DevTools.
+The hope is that this renders person-in-the-middle attacks impossible, so platform-specific apps are more "secure" than web apps, where traffic can easily be sniffed with browser DevTools.
 There are ways to [circumvent pinned certificates](https://codeshare.frida.re/@akabe1/frida-multiple-unpinning/) on all platforms, so it is mostly a security theater at this point.